 This air fryer is a magnet for marks, so if you want to avoid cleaning the exterior regularly, avoid it.

 You want to pack in the functions for your money

 The COSORI Lite can only air fry, while other models on the market can have six or more functions (like reheat or bake).
 If you want to pack in functionality, then look elsewhere.

-How we tested the COSORI Lite Air Fryer
+How I tested the Cosori Lite Smart Air Fryer

 The main testing criteria with this air fryer were how well it cooked a range of foods, its value for money, and its overall design.

 I did several rounds of testing using different foods.
 I recorded how long each food type took and took photographs to document how cooked everything was.